 4. Choosing markets

-Earlier, we mentioned the importance of considering the social, cultural, political, economic, and legal factors of the countries you plan to export.
+Earlier, we mentioned the importance of considering the social, cultural, political, economic, and legal factors of the countries you plan to export to.
 There are all kinds of particularities in each region that can become barriers to selling products.
 For example, customs laws, currency type, and exchange rate must be considered: Does it benefit the company?

 On the other hand, product or service considerations also come into play.
 Depending on what you want to sell, you will draw complex lines to overcome in internationalization.
 For example, you cannot sell a computer program or an application and leave it in only one language or export products that require refrigeration, and there is a stretch of the journey where the cold chain would be cut off.